-Through Michael McAlister, SIFP shares common ownership and control with Raintree Capital Management, LLC, which a commodity pool operator, a commodity trading advisor with the CFTC, and an exempt reporting adviser.
-Raintree Capital Management is a Delaware limited liability company that commenced operations in January 2019 that provides investment advisory services to private funds.
+Through Michael McAlister, SIFP shares common ownership and control with Raintree Capital Management, LLC, which is a commodity pool operator and an exempt reporting adviser.
+Raintree Capital Management is a Delaware limited liability company that commenced operations in January 2019 and provides investment advisory services to private funds.
 Michael McAlister is SIFP's sole member and Raintree's managing member.
 Because SIFP and Raintree share common ownership, there is a conflict of interest in that SIFP has an incentive based upon the revenue that it would generate to Raintree to recommend to SIFP clients the funds managed by Raintree.
 This conflict is mitigated by the fact that the ultimate decision to invest in the funds managed by Raintree is the client's as SIFP does not have discretion to place clients in those funds.